lraycheva/core/docs/capabilities/03_data-sharing-between-apps/03_interop/interop.md

 ### Overview

-Your application can publish events that can be observed by other applications and can provide real-time data (e.g., market data, news alerts, notifications, etc.) to other applications by publishing an Interop stream.
+Your app can publish events that can be observed by other apps and can provide real-time data (e.g., market data, news alerts, notifications, etc.) to other apps by publishing an Interop stream.
 It can also receive and react to these events and data by creating an Interop stream subscription.

-Applications that create and publish to Interop streams are called *publishers*, and applications that subscribe to Interop Streams are called *subscribers*.
-An application can be both.
+Apps that create and publish to Interop streams are called *publishers*, and apps that subscribe to Interop Streams are called *subscribers*.
+An app can be both.

 <glue42 name="diagram" image="../../../images/interop/interop-streaming.gif">